perspegrity5/SL_NLP_PassiveActive1/README.md

 1. Run `spacy_classifiers.ipynb`.
 This will split the responses into clauses in the file `voice_classified.csv`
 2. Run `abstraction_scores.ipynb`.
 This will split the responses into clauses in the file `abstraction_scored.csv`
 3. Run `readability_scorer.ipynb`.
 This will split the responses into clauses in the file `readability_scored.csv`
+4. Finally run `final_output_nb.ipynb`.
+This will produce two files `output.csv` and `debug.csv`.
+Output.csv is the minimal output which contains the split clauses, the final score and final voice based on maximum internal scores.
+Debug.csv contains a bit more granular details and scores of each internal terms.